swisschain/home/README.md

 * [Sirius](https://github.com/swisschain/Sirius)

-## Developing and releasing process
+## Development and release process

 To develop a feature for a Swsschain product or fix a bug you have to follow given guidline.